-World Health Organization director Tedros Adhanom Ghebreyesus has said he was "very concerned" about the reports of connectivity outages in Gaza, as well as "heavy bombardments" of the territory, and called for all channels of communication to be restored "immediately".
-"Without connectivity, people who need immediate medical attention cannot contact hospitals and ambulances," he said.
+Earlier, the World Health Organization director Tedros Adhanom Ghebreyesus said he was "very concerned" about the reports of connectivity outages in Gaza, as well as "heavy bombardments" of the territory, and called for all channels of communication to be restored "immediately".
+"Without connectivity, people who need immediate medical attention cannot contact hospitals and ambulances." he said.

-International concern is growing at mounting casualties.
 The heads of all major United Nations agencies and international charities issued a joint statement calling for an "immediate humanitarian ceasefire" in Gaza, calling the situation "horrific" and "unacceptable."

 The UN said on November 5, 2023, that 88 staff members from its Palestinian refugee agency have been reported killed, which it said was "the highest number of United Nations fatalities ever recorded in a single conflict".

-Meanwhile, US Secretary of State Blinken is on a whirlwind Middle East tour focused on aid for the Palestinians and backing "humanitarian pauses" in the fighting.
+Meanwhile, US Secretary of State Blinken made a whirlwind Middle East tour focused on aid for the Palestinians and backing "humanitarian pauses" in the fighting.
 He went to Israel, the occupied West Bank, Jordan, Iraq, Cyprus, and Turkey.
 The US diplomat has been facing a chorus of Arab calls to support an immediate ceasefire.